 Manuscripts in Submission

 Sullivan, Thomas.
 The New Irish Identity: Ethnicity and Bourdieu’s “Forms of Capital”.
-Cultural Studies
+Ethnic and Racial Studies.

 - French - elementary proficiency